sandialabs/coek/lib/libcoek/doc/components_elementary.rst

     auto e = sin(3*x+1);
     auto v = e.value();

-Note that these fundamental types are not owned by a COEK model, so such an expression can be used and re-used within multiple expressions and within multiple COEK models.
+Note that these fundamental types are not owned by a Coek model, so such an expression can be used and re-used within multiple expressions and within multiple Coek models.

 The ``expression()`` function is used to create expressions, particularly an empty expression or a constant expression.
 This is a convenient